Building SaaS with Svelar

 import { EmailTemplates } from '@beeblock/svelar/email-templates';

-EmailTemplates.configure({ driver: 'memory' });
+EmailTemplates.configure({ driver: 'database' });

 EmailTemplates.registerDefaults(); // registers welcome, reset-password, etc.